 - helping to prevent some of the most hated facial wrinkles which are the 'crow's feet' and the '11s'.

-Sunglasses do this by blocking some of the wrinkle-forming UV rays and also by helping you to not squint so much.
-The bigger the sunglasses the better.
 The best sunglasses to prevent sun damage are big glasses that also wrap a little around the sides of your face to block UV rays from entering your eye area laterally.
-These glasses are also the best for reducing your risk of cataracts.
-Yep, you have my encouragement to go shopping if you don't love your sunglasses because it's time to sport them 365 days a year!
+These glasses are also the best for reducing your risk of cataracts and other eye problems that you don't want.